 Modak Recipe (With and Without Mould)

 Modak Recipe with and without mould.
-Modak is believed to be one of the favorite sweets of Lord Ganesha.
-Also known as Kudumu, kadubu, modakam or kozhukattai in regional languages, these are sweet stuffed dumplings offered to Lord Ganesha as prasad / Naivedyam during Ganesh Chaturthi puja.
-Some people also make these for the Sankasti chaturthi puja every month.
-In this post I share 2 ways to shape Modaks with lots of troubleshooting tips.
+Modak is believed to be one of the favorite foods of Lord Ganesha.
+They are also known as Kudumu, kadubu, modakam or kozhukattai in regional languages.
+These sweet stuffed dumplings are offered to Lord Ganesha as prasad / naivedyam during Ganesh Chaturthi puja.
+Many people also make these for the Sankasti chaturthi puja every month.
+In this post I share 2 ways to shape Modaks, with lots of troubleshooting tips.

 Ganesha, the son of Lord Shiva & Goddess Parvathi is the Hindu deity of Wisdom & intellect.
 He is revered as the remover of obstacles in life.
-So a lot of Hindus offer their prayers to Lord Ganesha round the year, before their daily routine begins.
+So most Hindus offer their prayers to Lord Ganesha round the year, before their daily routine begins.

 About Modak